vectordotdev/vector/rfcs/2020-03-06-1999-api-extensions-for-lua-transform.md

 * Hooks for initialization and shutdown called `init` and `shutdown`.
 They are defined as strings of Lua code in the `hooks` section of the configuration of the transform.
 * Timers which define pieces of code that are executed periodically.
 They are defined in array `timers`, each timer takes two configuration options: `interval` which is the interval for execution in seconds and `source` which is the code which is to be executed periodically.
-* Support for setting the output lane using `set_lane` method on the event which takes a string as the parameter.
-It should also be possible to read the lane using `get_lane` method.
-Reading from the lanes can be done in the downstream sinks by specifying the name of transform suffixed by a dot and the name of the lane.
-* Support multiple output events by making it possible to set the `event` global variable to an [sequence](https://www.lua.org/pil/11.1.html) of events.
+* Events are produced by the transform by calling function `emit` with the first argument being the event and the second option argument being the name of the lane where to emit the event.
+Outputting the events by storing them to the `event` global variable should not be supported, so its content would be ignored.
 * Support direct access to the nested fields (in both maps and arrays).
+* Add support for the timestamp type as a `userdata` object with the same visible fields as in the table returned by [`os.date`](https://www.lua.org/manual/5.3/manual.html#pdf-os.date).
+In addition, monkey-patch `os.date` function available inside Lua scripts to make it return the same kind of userdata instead of a table if it is called with `*t` or `!*t` as the argument.
+This is necessary to allow one-to-one correspondence between types in Vector and Lua.

 ## Sales Pitch

 The proposal

 * gives users more power to create custom transforms;
-* does not break backward compatibility (except `pairs` method in case of nested fields);
+* supports both logs and metrics;
 * makes it possible to add complexity to the configuration of the transform gradually only when needed.

 ## Drawbacks